GambuzX/bababui/README.md

 - [Gabriel Tanner's guide for creating a music bot](https://gabrieltanner.org/blog/dicord-music-bot)

-## License
+## License :eyes:
-Feel free to use this bot and/or code as you wish, will be happy if its useful to someone.
+Feel free to use this bot and/or code as you wish, will be happy if it's useful to someone.

 Am open to suggestions and available to answer any question you may have.